JohnArcher/vscode-hollywood-mal/snippets.md

 # Snippets

 This is a list of all Hollywood specific code snippets you can use while developing.
 Snippets are templates that make it easier to enter repeating code patterns.
-You can finde more information and on how to use [Snippets in Visual Studio Code here](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+You can find more information and on how to use [Snippets in Visual Studio Code here](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

 When you enter the snippet prefix listed below a popup window is triggered so you can easily add the template text into the current position in you code by pressing Enter or TAB: